Executive Director Chris Bliss

 As our nation stands at the crossroads, The Bill of Rights can be a shining beacon pointing the way to rebirth and renewal.
 Its freedoms and principles are not just the wellsprings of our laws and justice system; they are also the source of our prosperity, the core of our moral force and influence, and a major reason why America remains so necessary to a world mired in injustice, inequality, and the forces of oppression.

-It is time for us to rediscover our own Bill of Rights and to elevate it to the position of public prominence it richly deserves, and in so doing to help replant the seeds of America’s greatness, so that the generations who follow can share in their bounty as we have.
+It is time for us to rediscover our own Bill of Rights and to elevate it to the position of public prominence it richly deserves, and in so doing help to replant the seeds of America’s greatness, so that the generations who follow can share in their bounty as we have.